Protecting Yourself Against Uninsured Motorists

 Issue: Auto liability insurance is compulsory in most jurisdictions; 49 states and the District of Columbia require drivers to have auto liability insurance before they can legally drive a motor vehicle, although the type of insurance and the amount of coverage required varies.
 New Hampshire is the only state that does not have a compulsory insurance liability law—auto insurance is not required if the driver complies with alternative financial responsibility requirements.
 However, a financial responsibility law exists in New Hampshire that imposes insurance requirements on those drivers that have demonstrated a lack of fiscal responsibility for a past auto accident.

 Overview: Despite laws that compel the purchase of auto insurance, many people choose to drive without it.
-According to the Insurance Research Council (IRC), nearly 13% of motorists, or about one in eight drivers, are uninsured.
+According to the Insurance Research Council (IRC), nearly 13% of motorists, or about one in eight drivers, were uninsured in 2014.
 There are many reasons people choose to drive without auto liability insurance.
 Some drivers cannot afford insurance; the IRC cites the economic downturn as a major factor in the leveling trend of uninsured motorists.
 A study by the Financial Responsibility and Insurance Committee found that among the uninsured driver group, "82% indicated they either can't afford insurance or the vehicle is inoperable or not in use."

 Paying for uninsured motorists is a problem for responsible drivers who abide by compulsory insurance laws.
 The costs are passed along to the public in the form of uninsured motorist’s coverage.
 Thus, in addition to paying for their own actions, each insured motorist also pays for a portion of the costs for others that choose to disobey the law.